 - IoT and DLT use cases on the IoT product level: identity, interactions and transactions – and a few words on autonomous systems

 The use case categories of supply chain, IoT network management, smart contracts and compliance, end-user authentication and asset sharing networks

 Moreover, it is not just about the integration of blockchain and IoT nor about the combined usage of IoT and AI (artificial intelligence) for that matter.
 Multiple technologies are de facto being increasingly combined such as AI, IoT and blockchain or AI, IoT and robotics, hybrid cloud, fog computing and edge computing, next-generation security, you name it.

-Early 2018, research firm Kaleido Insights took a deeper dive into the various use cases where IoT and distributed ledger technology meet each other.
+Early 2018, research firm Kaleido Insights took a deeper dive into the various use cases where IoT and blockchain technology meet each other.

 In a report, “The Internet of Trusted Things, Blockchain as the Foundation for Autonomous Products & Ecosystem Service”, Jessica Groopman and Jeremiah Owyang offer an overview of the common challenges faced by IoT and blockchain, beyond those we tackled previously, present three main IoT and DLT use case categories in which blockchain supports IoT products and list and detail use cases for blockchain in convergence with IoT whereby they emphasize the importance of both product and ecosystems.
 The report also lists several examples and provides advice for the enablement of ecosystems in these early days of blockchain.

 IoT, distributed ledger and trust